- Start here

 In this Quick Tip, we’re going to be using the Scheduling Assistant to see when your co-workers are available so you can schedule internal meetings in a snap.

 Let’s say Oscar gets an email from his boss saying that he needs to set up a department meeting sometime next week.

 At first, this can seem like a big task, but Oscar can do this very quickly provided that his co-workers are a part of the same outlook exchange server and they have their permissions set to free/busy (which should be the Outlook calendar default).

 We could click on the New Meeting button here, but let’s use the workweek view to pick a time that currently works with Oscar’s calendar.
 Find a time, Click and drag, title it, and press enter.
 And if you didn’t get the time just right, click on the meeting to highlight it and drag the border down.

-We can change this from an appointment to a meeting by right-clicking and selecting invite attendees.
-This brings up the meeting window.
+We can change this from an appointment to a meeting by right-clicking and

 In the To: column type in your co-worker’s names or email addresses.